New Town, Tasmania

 New Town boasts an array of tree-lined streets and homes that encompass a variety of architectural designs, including Art Deco, Federation, Georgian, and Colonial styles.

-It comes as no surprise, that being the first suburb in Tasmania, it flaunts a collection of stately mansions.
-With a leisurely stroll down Bay Street you can get a glimpse of the particularly enchanting Runnymede house and its gardens.
+Unsurprisingly, being the first suburb in Tasmania, it flaunts a collection of stately mansions.
+With a leisurely stroll down Bay Street, you can get a glimpse of the particularly enchanting Runnymede house and its gardens.

 The expansive Runnymede gardens showcase ancient trees and botanical specimens.
 Visitors can explore the house and gardens through guided tours, and Runnymede also hosts various public and private events throughout the year.